SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts-retirement.md

 To use this script follow these steps:

-1. Copy PowerShell script file contents (end of this page) and save it as `Find-DomainIsolatedWebparts.ps1` on your local drive.
+1. Copy PowerShell script file contents (end of this page) and save it as **Find-DomainIsolatedWebparts.ps1** on your local drive.
 1. [Install PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html) in case that is not yet available.
 1. [Configure PnP PowerShell to authenticate with Microsoft Entra](https://pnp.github.io/powershell/articles/authentication.html#setting-up-access-to-your-own-azure-ad-app), preferably configure for using application permissions as that’s required to check for domain isolated web parts across the whole tenant.
-If you have an Entra application configured with a cert and the SharePoint Sites.Read.All permission you can just use that, if not follow below guidance to create such an application.
-Replace the values between `<>` with relevant values for your tenant.
+If you have a Microsoft Entra application configured with a cert and the SharePoint Sites.Read.All permission you can just use that, if not follow below guidance to create such an application.
+Replace the values between `<>` with relevant values for your tenant:

     ```PowerShell
     Register-PnPAzureADApp -ApplicationName FindDomainIsolatedWebparts -Tenant <contoso.onmicrosoft.com> -Store CurrentUser -SharePointApplicationPermissions "Sites.Read.All" -Username "<joe@contoso.onmicrosoft.com>" -Interactive
     ```

 1. Connect to your tenant app catalog using the client id and certificate.
 Replace the values between `<>` with relevant values for your tenant.
-If you don’t know your app catalog site URL you can connect to an arbitrary site in your tenant and then use `Get-PnPTenantAppCatalogUrl`.
+If you don’t know your app catalog site URL you can connect to an arbitrary site in your tenant and then use **Get-PnPTenantAppCatalogUrl**:

     ```PowerShell
     Connect-PnPOnline <https://contoso.sharepoint.com/sites/appcatalog> -ClientId <5be692c9-0a1a-4f07-b3e8-7b79f1582375> -Thumbprint <B49C5854E08EA0D401C4604C870A27167B07BD7D> -tenant <contoso.onmicrosoft.com>
     ```

-1. Run the script to discover domain isolated web part usage
+1. Run the script to discover domain isolated web part usage:

     ```PowerShell
     .\Find-DomainIsolatedWebparts.ps1